hilaryrowe/documentation3/oeeCalculations/roger-performance.md

 ## **Performance Calculation**

 The Performance component of OEE measures the ratio of average expected cycle time \(Ideal Cycle Time\) to average observed cycle time \(Actual Cycle Time\).
-This calculation shows the resulting percentage that the asset \(machine, line, or facility\) is  producing units of output compared to the expected units of output for the asset over a specific time horizon \(shift, daily, weekly, or monthly\).
+Performance displays as a percentage indicating the amount of time the asset  produced units of output compared to the expected units of output over a specific time horizon \(shift, daily, weekly, or monthly\).

 **Performance Formula**